-The Supplier must comply with all laws applicable to its business.
-The Supplier should support the principles of the United Nations Global Compact, the UN Universal Declaration of Human Rights and the 1998 International Labour Organisation Declaration on Fundamental Principles and Rights at Work.
+Suppliers must comply with all laws applicable to their business.
+Suppliers should support the principles of the United Nations Global Compact, the UN Universal Declaration of Human Rights and the 1998 International Labour Organisation Declaration on Fundamental Principles and Rights at Work.
 This specifically applies to all aspects of human rights and fair labour practices set out below.